Nixenn/turn-based-strategy-game/README.md

 -- GUIDE --

 : Attacking :
 Attacking is simple.
-You chose it and you deal a random amount of damage within a predetermined range.
+You choose it and you deal a random amount of damage within a predetermined range.
 Defending is also simple.
-You chose it and your defence goes up.
+You choose it and your defence goes up.
 It's a bit broken, but not really.
 The item list can be accessed, but does nothing.
 Maybe at a later date.
 Passing.
 Luigi is with you on this one.
 -- Stats --